Visit www.gvsu.edu/lakerstogether for more.

 An artist reception will be held on April 8, 2020 beginning at 4:00 PM.

 The wall in the Kirkhof Center Lobby will also have the fishladder exhibit on display.

 Browse presentations, read abstracts, and create your own personalized schedule.

 Coming Soon - Click on Cover photo to open the 2020 Abstract Book.

 SSD Lunch: Preparing and Celebrating Graduate School Bound Students

-Student Scholars Day is hosting a lunch for GVSU students, and their faculty mentors, who are preparing for graduate school programs.
-If you have been accepted or applied to a Graduate School program, please join us on April 11, 2018, as we celebrate your work and provide some tips as you prepare.
+The Office of Undergraduate Research and Scholarship and The Graduate School is hosting a lunch for GVSU students, and their faculty mentors, who are preparing for graduate school programs.
+If you have been accepted or applied to a Graduate School program, please join us on April 8, 2020, as we celebrate your work and provide some tips as you prepare.